spachava753/rollout/SPEC.md

 name: Job name
 jobs_dir: jobs # the output directory to store trial results
 n_attempts: 1 # number of attempts
-timeout_multiplier: 1 # ?
+n_concurrent_trials: 4 # number of concurrent trials
+timeout_multiplier: 1.0 # allows you to globally scale the timeout durations for various operations within a job.
+Useful if running older hardware, and need to increase timeouts specified for a task, agent execution, or verifier execution
 log_level: error # log level for rollout
 environment:
   type: "docker" # or k8s, or modal, etc.
-  force_build: false # force a rebuild
+  force_build: false # force a rebuild of an environment
-  delete: true # ?
+  delete: true # default true, clean up the environment upon completion of task, such as removing images, snapshots, etc.
-  override_cpus: 0 # if set, override task specific cpu config
+  override_cpus: 1 # if set, override task specific cpu config
-  override_memory_mb: 0 # if set, override task specific memory config
+  override_memory_mb: 2G # if set, override task specific memory config
-  override_storage_mb: 0 # if set, override task specific storage config
+  override_storage_mb: 30G # if set, override task specific storage config
 verifier:
   override_timeout_sec: 0 # if set, override task specific verifier timeout
-  max_timeout_sec: 0 # if set, override task specific verifier max timeout
+  max_timeout_sec: 0 # if set, sets the ceiling of timeouts for verifiers
   disable: false # if set, disables executing verifier.
 Useful if you just want to collect trial execution traces
 metrics:
   - type: "mean" # can be one of sum, min, max, or mean, will print the metrics as jobs are executing